WOW Submissions and Writers’ Guidelines

 WOW also does not engage in “pay-for-play” publication of advertorials.
 The purchase of advertising within the magazine will not win favorable treatment for editorial submissions nor guarantee publication of a business or group’s press releases or professional columns.
 Unlike other publications that simply are venues for advertising and which often get immediately tossed into the recycling bin by Westchasers, WOW's goal is to provide the most popular, newsworthy and entertaining content possible for our readers.
 This helps ensure that advertisers' ads are seen.

-Please contact WOW Editor Chris Barrett with any questions at 920-9809 or via e-mail at Editor@WestchaseWOW.com.
+Please contact WOW Editor Karen Ring with any questions at 920-9809 or via e-mail at Editor@WestchaseWOW.com.

 Thanks for your interest in World of Westchase!